brendt/stitcher.io/src/content/blog/2018-08-10-service-locator-anti-pattern.md

 However, for the developer working in your legacy code, that intent is not clear.
 Not unless he's reading every single line of code.

-Imagine being that person: having to work in a legacy project where you need to read every single line of code, in order to get the general idea of what's happening.
+Imagine being that person: having to work in a legacy project where you need to read every line of code, in order to get the general idea of what's happening.

 You might as well not be interested in the specifics of how a post is created,